-33 The second sentence of section 14(d) recognizes that arbitrators who have 34 engaged in corruption, fraud, partiality or other misconduct which are grounds to vacate 35 an award under sections 23(a)(1) and (2) may be required to give testimony so that a party will have evidence to prove such grounds but only after the objecting party makes a 36 37 sufficient initial showing that such grounds exist.
+The second sentence of section 14(d) recognizes that arbitrators who have engaged in corruption, fraud, partiality or other misconduct which are grounds to vacate an award under sections 23(a)(1) and (2) may be required to give testimony so that a party will have evidence to prove such grounds.
+Such testimony or records from an arbitrator are only required after the objecting party makes a sufficient initial showing that such grounds exist.
 See Carolina-Virginia Fashion Exhibitors Inc. v.
 Gunter, 291 N.C.
 208, 230 S.E.2d 380, 388 (N.C.
-1976) (holding that 38 where there is objective basis to believe that arbitrator misconduct has occurred, 39 deposition of the arbitrator may be permitted and the deposition admitted in action for 40 vacatur).
-A party's bare allegation of these grounds should not cause an arbitrator to be required to testify.
+1976) (holding that where there is objective basis to believe that arbitrator misconduct has occurred, deposition of the arbitrator may be permitted and the deposition admitted in action for vacatur).
+A party's bare allegation of these grounds should not cause an arbitrator to be required to testify or produce records from the arbitration proceeding.